Rishabh-Hupr/note-taking/go-rewrite/plan_to_implement.md

 ## Plan

-1. Write a file to create the db file and all the necessary tables and stuff
+1. Write a file to create the db file and all the necessary tables and stuff ✅
-2. Write another file that checks if the DB exists or not If not, then call the first file
+2. Write another file that checks if the DB exists or not ✅ If not, then call the first file ✅
-    If yes, then just get the connection to the db file and move on
+    If yes, then just get the connection to the db file and move on ✅
-3. Write another piece of code for fetching or putting logic
+3. Write another piece of code for fetching or putting logic ✅
-4. Hook everything with current main.go file, because that does the job of actually doing stuff from UI
+4. Hook everything with current main.go file, because that does the job of actually doing stuff from UI ✅
 5. FOR GODs sake find a way to setup keyboard shortcut globally on system level from the code itself
+6. Create binaries for both fetching & noting functionality and then create their own automator quickActions
+7. Modularize the configs as in python
+8. Research about RayCast kind of UI to make it more intuitive

 ## Idea bouncing session ChatGPT